Art-Sells/Arells/Build-Notes.md

 - - - fetchVatopGroups
 6. useEffect: Compare HAP/bitcoinPrice
 - useEffect: If bitcoinPrice > HAP: releaseMASS button changes holdMASS to false.
-7. useEffect: If current bitcoinPrice >= HAP then initiate executeSupplication from MASS_USDC API.
+7. useEffect: If current bitcoinPrice >= HAP then initiate executeSupplication from MASS_USDC API (Arells Fee funder checks if wallet has less than .3 cents in ETH).
 - cpVatop = no change
 - cVatop = no change
 - cdVatop = cVact - cVatop